-Mr Bartrop resigned from Gold Road at the end of 2022 for a role elsewhere in the mining sector.
+Mr Bartrop resigned from Gold Road in early 2023 for a role elsewhere in the mining sector.

 KEELY WOODWARD (appointed 22 November 2022)

 Joint Company Secretary

 Keely Woodward was appointed as Joint Company Secretary on 22 November 2022.

 Ms Woodward joined Gold Road Resources in 2016 and has worked across the Corporate, External Affairs and Investor Relations functions.
 She was appointed Assistant Company Secretary in 2020 and promoted to Joint Company Secretary in 2022.